ByLCP March 20, 2023

 But, that’s not all, there is more to consider when choosing the right indoor dog house for your pet

-- Entrance: The entrance should be wide enough for your dog to enter and exit comfortably, and it should be designed to keep out rain and wind, if you are transporting your indoor dog house outside.
+- Entrance: The entrance should be wide enough for your dog to enter and exit comfortably.
+It should be designed to keep out rain and wind.
+This is especially important if you are transporting your indoor dog house outside.

 - Design: The design should be attractive and aesthetically pleasing to fit in with your home’s decor.
 Consider also should you need it to serve as additional furniture.
 Do you need it to be made of lightweight materials for easy transport?
 What other important features do you require for your lifestyle and that of your dog?
 Does it lend itself to easy cleaning?
 If you have multiple dogs, do you intend for them to share a dog house or have separate houses?
 If the latter, then choosing matching or simpatico houses may be desired.
 Don’t hesitate to email Janna for questions about the aesthetic direction in this way.